kvamsij/simple-queue/README.md

 - `npm run watch` - Watch for file changes and restart
 - `npm test` - Run tests

+## CI/CD

+This project uses GitHub Actions for continuous integration and continuous deployment:

+### Continuous Integration

+The CI workflow automatically runs on push to main/master branches and on pull requests:

+- Runs tests across multiple Node.js versions (16.x, 18.x, 20.x)
+- Verifies the build process
+- Checks TypeScript types

+### Continuous Deployment

+The CD workflow automatically publishes to npm when a new GitHub release is created:

+- Runs on new GitHub releases
+- Executes tests and build
+- Publishes the package to npm

+### Setting Up NPM_TOKEN

+To enable automated publishing to npm, you need to add your npm token as a GitHub secret:

+1. Generate an npm access token:
+   - Log in to npmjs.com
+   - Go to your profile → Access Tokens
+   - Create a new token with "Automation" type

+2. Add the token to GitHub secrets:
+   - Go to your GitHub repository
+   - Navigate to Settings → Secrets and variables → Actions
+   - Create a new repository secret named `NPM_TOKEN`
+   - Paste your npm token as the value

 ## License

 [MIT](./LICENSE)